bigfix/developer.bigfix.com/site/reference/types/rate.md

 # extrema of &lt;rate&gt; : ( rate, rate )

-Returns the minimum and maximum extreme values of the given list of &amp;lt;rate&amp;gt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;rate&lt; types.

 # maximum of &lt;rate&gt; : rate

-Returns the maximum value from a list of &amp;lt;rate&amp;gt; types.
+Returns the maximum value from a list of &lt;rate&lt; types.

 # minimum of &lt;rate&gt; : rate

-Returns the minimum value from a list of &amp;lt;rate&amp;gt; types.
+Returns the minimum value from a list of &lt;rate&lt; types.

 # unique value of &lt;rate&gt; : rate with multiplicity

-Returns the unique values of a given list of &amp;lt;rate&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;rate&lt; types, removing duplicates and sorting by value.

 # &lt;rate&gt; as string : string